rithikafjohnson/Icefire/README.md

 # Icefire

 This website was built using Django framework to benefit coding neophytes.
-It converts psuedo code into C++ thereby rendering it easy to grasp concepts.
+It converts pseudocode into C++ thereby rendering it easy to grasp concepts.
 It also has a set of 3 games where the user can test their understanding.

 ## Videos